 (a) General.
 Parking on the campus is controlled by these regulations and the applicable provisions of the New York State Vehicle and Traffic Law.
 Erroneous statements by university employees about the suitability of parking in a certain area shall not relieve the driver of responsibility for any violation.
 If extraordinary emergency circumstances arise, the driver must notify the chief of police immediately or designee, identify himself or herself and describe the vehicle and the location of the vehicle.

 (1) All vehicles parked in restricted zones on campus must display the appropriate campus permit.
+An individual may not park any vehicle on campus that is displaying a false, altered or incorrect permit of any sort in disregard of campus regulations.
 (SBU)

 (2) Vehicles must be parked only in parking zones authorized for the vehicle.
 Vehicles may not be parked in any area not designated as a parking space.
 (SBU)